gomorpheus/morpheus-docs/provisioning/apps/apps.rst

 Creating Apps from Blueprints
 ----------------------------

 #.
-Click "+ADD APP" on the right side of the main Apps section in Provisioning.
+Click :guilabel:`+ADD` on the right side of the main Apps section in Provisioning.
 #.
-Select an existing App Blueprint and click NEXT.
+Select an existing App Blueprint and click :guilabel:`NEXT`.

    ..
 Note:: Blueprints must be created in in ``Provisioning -> Blueprints``. to appear as options when creating an App.

 #.
 Enter a Name for the App and select a Group.
 Default Cloud and Env can also be selected.
 #.
-Click NEXT.
+Click :guilabel:`NEXT`.
 Blueprint configurations matching the Group, Cloud and Environment selections will auto-populate the configurations of the Instances in the App.
 If no Blueprint Configuration matched the Group, Cloud or Env selections, the Instances will have default configurations.
 #.
 Configure your Instances.
 Depending on the Blueprint Configurations settings, instances may already be fully configured.
 Fields that are locked in a Blueprint cannot be edited when creating an App.

+   ..
 Note:: Once an Instance is fully configured, a green checkmark will appear next to the Instance.
 Instances that have required fields that need populated will have a red X and must be completed.
 If your Blueprint is already fully configured you can simply select complete!

 #.
-Select COMPLETE and the App will be created and the Instances will begin provisioning.
+Select :guilabel:`COMPLETE` and the App will be created and the Instances will begin provisioning.

 .. image:: /images/provisioning/apps_301_1.png